• Skip to primary navigation

 Turkey cutlets topped with gravy and a serving of cornbread dressing on a plate.

-Turkey Cutlets with Gravy and Cornbread Dressing
+Turkey Cutlets with Pan Gravy and Dressing Recipe

 This easy Thanksgiving feast for four features tender, pan-seared turkey cutlets, topped with flavorful pan gravy and a super tasty and super simple cornbread dressing.
 It is the perfect meal for a smaller gathering, and best of all, it only takes 30 minutes to prepare.